aws-samples/serverless-patterns/lambda-durable-webhook-sam-nodejs/README.md

 This pattern acheives the following key features:

-- ✅ **Automatic Checkpointing** - Each processing step is checkpointed automatically
+- **Automatic Checkpointing** - Each processing step is checkpointed automatically
-- ✅ **Failure Recovery** - Resumes from last checkpoint on failure
+- **Failure Recovery** - Resumes from last checkpoint on failure
-- ✅ **Asynchronous Processing** - Immediate 202 response, processing in background
+- **Asynchronous Processing** - Immediate 202 response, processing in background
-- ✅ **State Persistence** - Execution state stored in DynamoDB with TTL
+- **State Persistence** - Execution state stored in DynamoDB with TTL
-- ✅ **Status Query API** - Real-time status tracking via REST API
+- **Status Query API** - Real-time status tracking via REST API

+**Note:** Each step writes status updates to DynamoDB before its main work.
+These writes are idempotent, so retries are safe.
+During replay, the DynamoDB status reflects the last successfully written state—not the current replay position.
+Status queries should treat intermediate states as "in progress."

 ## Important

-⚠️ **Important:** Please check the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) for regions currently supported by AWS Lambda durable functions.
+**Important:** Please check the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) for regions currently supported by AWS Lambda durable functions.

 ## Deployment